BjornOnGit/alx-low_level_programming/0x0D-preprocessor/README.md

 #!/bin/bash
-This repo contains tasks preprocessor
+This repo contains tasks on preprocessor